Vanilla-OS/documentation/docs/ABRoot/index.md

 sudo cp /etc/default/abroot_kargs /etc/abroot/kargs
 ```

 [Kernel parameters](https://www.kernel.org/doc/html/v4.14/admin-guide/kernel-parameters.html) must be separated by spaces and should **not** have line breaks between them.
-Furthermore, you should not remove the parameters that come in the file unless you know what your're doing.
+Furthermore, you should not remove the parameters that come in the file unless you know what you're doing.

 When you're done editing the parameters file, you can trigger a transaction to have `abroot` update the boot file.
 You can do that by updating your system with `sudo vso trigger-update --now` or by running any command with `abroot exec` (e.g. `sudo abroot exec echo`).